propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 == Changelog ==

+= 1.0.52 =
+* Added option to enable new dynamic cascading feature to the 'Location' field in search forms
+* Declare support for WordPress 5.9.3

 = 1.0.51 =
 * Added new 'Date Added' field to search forms allowing users to filter by properties added in the last X days